Good to know about grants in Finland

 Applying for grants and funding for arts and culture is possible from public bodies (various ministries, the Arts Promotion Center, regions, cities) as well as from state-subsidized and private foundations and funds.

-You can find information on current grants from these databases:
+You can find information on current grants in these databases:

-• Aurora – The database lists funding of over 400 organisations and new funding opportunities are constantly added on to keep the database up to date.
+• Aurora is the national funding database for science and art.
+The database lists funding of over 400 organisations and new funding opportunities are constantly added on to keep the database up to date.

 You can apply for grants as a private individual, a working group or through an organisation (association, co-operative, company etc.).